offbynull/learn/Biology/input/input.md

 `{bm} Diffusion/(diffusion|diffuse)/i` - A physical process where molecules of a material move from an area of high concentration (where there are many molecules) to an area of low concentration (where there are fewer molecules) until it has reached equilibrium (molecules evenly spread).
 [See more](https://simple.wikipedia.org/wiki/Diffusion).

+`{bm} Equilibrium` - A state in which opposing forces / influences are balanced.
+In the context of a concentration gradient, it means the state at which a substance is equally distributed throughout the volume that it's in (roughly).

+`{bm} Permeability/(permeable|permeability|semipermeable)/i` - The state or quality of a material or membrane that causes it to allow liquids/gases to pass through it.